 Orange you glad this fruit appears on the list?
 Clementines are a hybrid of mandarin and sweet oranges but are sweeter and juicier.
 It’s a favorite of many a foodie due to its flavor, seedlessness, portability, and easily removable peel.

 The eggplant is technically a berry according to its botanical classification, and generally speaking, smaller eggplants are sweeter than their larger counterparts.
 It can be baked, roasted, made into a dip, included in pasta, grilled, or even fried.
 The purple color commonly associated with eggplant means you don’t have to be an aubergenius to find it at the store.

 Technically, strawberries are not berries at all but rather an accessory fruit whose seeds are on the outside.
-While it may remind you mainly of summer, strawberries grow best in Florida during our colder months.
+While it may remind you mainly of summer, strawberries grow best in Florida during our colder months and are one of our top picks for winter produce.
 Known for their sweetness, aroma, and distinctive aroma, strawberries are a favorite Southern food.
 They can be eaten fresh or added to pies, jams, juice, ice cream, and milkshakes, or covered with chocolate for a deliciously sinful treat.

 Tomatoes are a favorite plant to grow among gardeners due to their versatility – they can be planted in a garden or hanging baskets and containers.
 Known for their impressive antioxidant and vitamin nutrients, tomatoes provide a juicy, pleasing tasting experience.
 They can be eaten fresh, added to salads, dried and added to pasta, stewed, and much more.

 No matter what you need for your winter feasts, Ward’s Supermarket has it all.
 From the freshest fruits, vegetables, and herbs in town to a wide selection of quality meats, local foods, baked goods, and a wide assortment of beer and wine, stop by to stock up on winter produce and foods.